Anush79/GoodPlaces_recommendation/README.md

 # GoodPlaces_recommendation
 Created with CodeSandbox.

-Our India is full of incredible places to explore.
+Our India is full of incredible places to explore.In this website i have rated some places for vacation.
 This is a simple non-responsive website to recommend good places to visit during your vacation in India.
 Please use Desktop view.
 Screenshot of the website